 Microarchitectural Data Sampling (MDS) Advisory: On 14 May 2019, Intel released a statement regarding Microarchitectural Data Sampling (MDS), a significant security vulnerability that affects cloud providers with multi-tenant environments, including DigitalOcean.
 In addition to the steps we are taking described on our blog, we strongly recommend that you update your internal Droplet kernels to ensure you have the latest available bug fixes and security patches.
+You can verify that your Droplets are patched with the instructions here.

 Your Droplet may use one of two different kernel management methods, depending on when you created it and what operating system it’s running: modern internally-managed kernels or legacy externally-managed kernels.